Marsa Matrouh: Ancient Egypt and Roman

-The city was Christianized by the 6th century, when a chapel was built in the Byzantine style.
+The city was Christianised by the 6th century, when a chapel was built in the Byzantine style.

-After the 7th-century conquest of Egypt by the Caliphate, it became known as Baritun (البارتون, al-Bāritūn).
+After the 7th-century Islamic conquest of Egypt by the Caliphate, it became known as Baritun (البارتون, al-Bāritūn).
 The city also bore other names from at least the beginning of the 20th century: Berek Marsa, Port Mhaddra (Mithr), and Port Bardiah.

+World War II

 During World War II, the British Army's Baggush Box was located to the east of the city.
 Starting with the completion of an extension from the previous railhead at Fuka in February 1936, Mersa Matruh was the terminus for a single-track railway, which passed through El Alamein.
 Mersa Matruh served as a vital British military base during World War II and was a major objective of Erwin Rommel's Afrika Korps, which captured it during the Battle of Mersa Matruh.

+21st Century

 During the Arab Spring in early 2011, protests broke out in the city.
-On the evening of 2 October 2023, during the lead up to the 2023 Egyptian presidential election, a Nation's Future Party (Mostakbal El-Watan) rally in support of Abdel Fattah El-Sisi turned into Anti-Sisi protests with protesters burning photos of El-Sisi and chanting chants against him.
+On the evening of 2 October 2023, during the lead-up to the 2023 Egyptian presidential election, a Nation's Future Party (Mostakbal El-Watan) rally in support of Abdel Fattah El-Sisi turned into anti-Sisi protests with protesters burning photos of El-Sisi and chanting slogans against him.